caseyamcl/shuttle/README.md

     * `YamlSource` - Retrieve source items from a YAML string
 * A **destination**: Shuttle defines a `DestinationInterface`.
 You can use the built-in `Shuttle\MigrateDestination\DbTableDestination` or create your own.
-* An set of **items** in the source to migrate.
+* A set of **items** in the source to migrate.
 These are typically database rows, CSV rows, JSON records, or something similar.
 In Shuttle, the data must have a unique identifier and be represented as an array.
-* A **recorder**: This is the mechanism that keeps track of source items and destination items.
-It maps source item IDs and destination item IDs so that items are migrated only once and can be reverted.

-## Migrate from one database to another
+## Quick Example - Migrate from one database to another

 If you're migrating from one database to another, you can use the bundled `DbSource` and `DbDestination`